The Controversy of IVF

 Little understood, the controversy around IVF is multifaceted.
 Here are some of the concerns:

-A homosexual or infertile couple want to bypass natural biological abilities to create a child outside the act of love making.
+A homosexual or infertile couple wants to bypass natural biological abilities to create a child outside the act of love making.
 A doctor, rather than the husband, implants a pregnancy inside the woman, disrupting the love making and bonding process that God gave to a wife and husband in creating a child together within a committed marriage relationship.
 God created a process where a child is to be conceived in love, birthed in love, and parented in love.
 God also created the process as a beautiful expression of His love and an opportunity for people to depend on and know Him.
 The creation of a child is the visible outcome and demonstration of two becoming one flesh.

-Through IVF, the beautiful gift of expression within marriage is reduced to a biological process that eliminates God from the equation and treats humans as less than spiritual beings to give them what they think they want and cannot be happy in life without.
+Through IVF, the beautiful gift of expression within marriage is reduced to a biological process that attempts to eliminate God from the equation and treats humans as less than spiritual beings to give them what they think they want and cannot be happy in life without.
 The process violates the marriage bond and spiritual oneness of the union and replaces God with a doctor in the middle of the relationship.
 Believing we must have that one thing to make us happy - like that one fruit in the garden - more than obedience and trust in God identifies idolatry in our life.

 Through IVF, a man - the husband or a man outside the marriage - is exposed to pornographic materials to produce sperm outside the relationship with his wife, an immoral act.
-A woman - who has all the eggs she will ever produce before she herself is born - is hyped up on dangerous amounts of hormones to mature an unnatural amount of eggs all at once to be harvested, instead of gradually maturing one egg a month at a time throughout childbearing age (with the ability to come alive by meeting sperm six days in the month).
+A woman - who has all the eggs she will ever produce before she herself is born - is hyped up on dangerous amounts of hormones to mature an unnatural amount of eggs all at once to be harvested, instead of gradually maturing one egg a month throughout childbearing age (with the ability to come alive by meeting sperm six days in the month).
 These hormones can change a woman's emotions and behavior, causing harm to her physically, emotionally, and in her relationships (both short-term and long-term).
 The hormone imbalance for the wife and exposure to pornographic materials for the husband can put a heavy strain on any marriage.

 Through the process of IVF, more children are produced than will be implanted, and many of these children during embryonic development are inhumanely frozen, experimented on, or destroyed.
 More children are implanted than necessary in the womb, not all children are healthy, and children are electively killed through "pregnancy reduction" or "termination" (aka abortion).

 Through IVF, human beings are purchased, bought, and sold as property, both the children during embryonic development and many biological parents who may be paid as sperm donors or surrogate mothers.
-Surrogate mothers are bound by contract and will have to abort the child if those contracting instruct.
-At birth, she must give up the baby she has carried, and who has bonded with her, creating potential trauma for both her and the child, as the child is removed from her familiar voice, heartbeat, and the flavors of her cooking and the milk that could provide comfort.
-Men do not know their children or how many children they have procreated.
+Surrogate mothers are bound by contract to kill the child they are carrying if those contracting decide that for her.
+It's not her body anymore, as her body has been paid for.

 These children may never know who their biological parents are if the donors are other than the parents raising them, and their actual biological parents may have never met each other.
 These children may never know their medical histories or extended relatives and siblings.
-There may be more pressure placed on these children to perform up to their advertised potential if they are a "Designer Baby".

-The use of IVF to produce "Designer Babies" combine sperm and egg to produce children as commodities for the purchase of parents.
-These children are created to meet parents' standards, rather than loved for the unique person they are and as entrusted to parents by God.
 While scientists can distinguish in a child's DNA if they are male or female, there is little known about the environmental versus biological correlation of talent and personality to guarantee that any combination of gametes (specialized cells from each biological parent) will combine in a way to produce a particular set of characteristics for the parents purchasing the child.
 We do know that children created biologically from other parents reduces the ability of the parents raising them from identifying with their child and the child's ability to connect with parents.

-"no good thing does he withhold from those whose walk is blameless."
+"No good thing does he withhold from those whose walk is blameless."
 (Psalm 84:11)

 Faye Barnhart is a Life Affirming Specialist and Co-Founder of the Colorado Life Initiative.
 She was a women’s advocate for 19 years, served four pregnancy care centers in two states, including CEO of the largest pregnancy care center geographically in the United States, and served in a federal think tank on the co-occurrence of adult and child violence.
 A prelaw student who interned at the state Capitol and in media, she graduated with honors and pursued master's work in Organizational Leadership and a career in Communications for international ministries.
 She began in the prolife cause in the 1980’s, raised her children as a single parent, and is now married with an adopted special needs son and enjoys each of her grandchildren, including a grandbaby who needed life-saving surgery at birth.
 She accepted Christ as her personal Savior and Lord as a small child and continues her walk with the Lord in daily dependence.